anabaei/Javascript/CSS.md

 ### Functions

+* `repeat(3, 1fr 3fr 1fr)`: function means divide columns into to `3` columns, each column then would have specific size one is 1fr another is 3fr and etc.
+*
-* minmax(300px, 1fr) it means it take advantage of keeping the width of the images to 300, when we minimize display and it hits 300 then it needs do something to keep it the min, if we added
+* `minmax(300px, 1fr)` it means it take advantage of keeping the width of the images to 300, when we minimize display and it hits 300 then it needs do something to keep it the min, if we added
 *
 * `repeat(1fr, 1fr, 200px)` this function allows to  repeat one thing several times
   * `grid-template-column: repeat(1fr, 1fr, 200px) 100px`this one created grids only first row has a 100px extra grid